 What We Do

-A global research agency, specialising in design research.
+A global insight agency, specialising in design.

 We blend research expertise with design fluency to go beyond ‘just’ the findings.
-We’re a strategic partner with twenty years’ experience of putting consumers at the heart of design.
+We’re a strategic partner with over twenty years’ experience of putting consumers at the heart of design.

 Our work takes us wherever design is a factor, including: